 We’ve also included plenty of tips to make things easier and faster for yourself as you clean and aim to keep it that way.

 Spring Cleaning the Laundry Room

-This usually means cleaning up any trash and getting rid of items that you no longer need or have a use for, which can certainly pile up in the laundry area.
+This usually means cleaning up trash and getting rid of items that you no longer need or have a use for, especially since these things can certainly pile up in the laundry area.

 Tip #1 Refill.

 Refill pouches, such as laundry soap, are usually more environmentally friendly, cost-effective, and easier to dispose of when the time comes.